POSTERIOR CRUCIATE LIGAMENT (PCL)

 Players of contact sports like football or soccer are most prone to a PCL injury.
 The PCL can tear when the athlete receives a blow to the front of the knee or makes a misstep on the field.

-Minor PCL tears should be treated with RICE: rest, ice, compression and elevation.
+Further, you should treat minor PCL tears with RICE: rest, ice, compression and elevation.
 Anti-inflammatory drugs may also be recommended.
-When the swelling subsides, a physical therapy program is usually undergone to strengthen the quadriceps muscle and regain range of motion.
+When the swelling subsides, physicians may recommend a physical therapy program to strengthen the quadriceps muscle and regain range of motion.
 In some cases where the PCL is completely torn, arthroscopic surgery may be done to repair the ligament using a portion of the patellar tendon or a cadaver tendon.